 It's not the same when we have to watch a pre-filmed thank you speech.
 Something put together a few weeks before the ceremony, it's just not the same...

 This is the exact same as your interview.
 If you've decided you are no longer interested in the role, be honest about it.
 There's no need to lie or not turn up on the day.
 Save both yourself and your Recruiter some stress and tell them the truth!

 Nail your speech

 Don’t fluff your lines or say anything you’ll regret…

 Just like an artist accepting a Grammy, they have an idea of what to say in an interview.
 Practice some answers for any predictable questions that might come up, such as ‘why do you want to work here?’
 This way, you will give the best answer possible and will hopefully avoid any embarrassing faux pas.

 Flash a prize-winning smile

 Always remember to smile – this makes you more approachable to the interviewer.
 While they are focusing on your skills and past experiences, the interview is also about finding out what you’d be like to work with.
 A grumpy person slouched in their chair won’t give a great first impression and doesn’t exactly scream ‘I want this job’.
 If you really want the position, you shouldn’t have to try too hard to be enthusiastic - smiling should come naturally.

-It took years of hard work for Leonardo DiCaprio to be awarded with an Oscar.
-Nicole Kidman wasn’t handed the Academy Award for nothing.
-Brad Pitt dropped out of university and delivered refrigerators among other odd jobs before he rose to fame and won numerous awards.
-All of these celebrities have big dreams and aspirations; qualities interviewers may look for in a prospective employee.
+All of these artists have big dreams and aspirations; qualities interviewers may look for in a prospective employee.
 Being motivated, driven and interested in career growth in a job are all great things to get across in an interview.
 Ask about options for development in the company to find out if your goals can be achieved.